mikesm11/EasyPnP/easypnp_networksys_cz/model/README.md

 # directory.py
 :page_facing_up:
 There are 2 methods that allow you to select a XLS table and a configuration template in this file.
 The `Tkinter` library (its `filedialog` module) is used to display a dialog box which serves for interactive selection of these files from the internal repository.
 The selection of files is limited by the parameter — the table with defined devices must be in **XLS** format (extension xlsx), the configuration template must be in **Jinja2** format (extension jnj).
-The table is copied to the `devices` folder and the configuration template to the `template` folder (of the EasyPnP tool), because to keep the selected files even after the tool has ended, as well as the stability of the path to these files.
+The table is copied into the `devices` folder and the configuration template into the `template` folder (of the EasyPnP tool) to keep this file after the EasyPnP ends and to keep the stability of file path.

 # cache.py
 :page_facing_up: